rafaelgarrido/homebrew-caveats/README.md

-homebrew-caveats
+Formulae Caveats Shortcut for Homebrew Package Manager
 ================

-# Formulae Caveats Shortcut for Homebrew Package Manager

 ## What is it?